JuliaQUBO/ToQUBO.jl/docs/src/booklet/4-encoding.md

 discourages the intended violations, so `ToQUBO` requires an explicit [`ToQUBO.Attributes.ConstraintEncodingPenaltyHint`](@ref) instead of inferring ``\rho`` automatically.

+For a `LessThan` residual ``g(x) \leq 0``, `UnbalancedPenalty()` generates ``\lambda_1 g(x) + \lambda_2 g(x)^2``; for `GreaterThan`, it negates the linear
+term.
+This quadratic approximation avoids the constraint slack variables for affine inequalities, but it is heuristic: feasible assignments can receive different nonzero energies.
+It therefore requires an explicit `ConstraintEncodingPenaltyHint`.
+Prefer it when target-variable savings justify tuning and validating the altered energy ordering; keep the default slack formulation when a representable feasible slack must give exactly zero penalty.
+Quadratic source inequalities can still require quadratization variables.

 When any reformulation creates terms above quadratic degree, the compiler marks the model for quadratization and reduces those terms before building the target